 Activated charcoal is an excellent adsorption material.
 It has been used for thousands of years in medicine and continues to be used today – most often in treating ingested overdoses or poisonous materials.
-It works because it helps absorb the contaminant.
+It works because it helps adsorb the contaminant.
 Ancient Egyptians used it on wounds, the ancient Hindu used it for purifying water, and Hippocrates and Pliny used it to treat epilepsy, anthrax, and chlorosis.
 Native Americans used a mixture of charcoal and water to treat upset stomachs.

 In an amazing and daring demonstration in 1831, a pharmacist by the name of Touery ingested several times the lethal dose strychnine with equal amounts of activated charcoal.
 And he survived.
 I don’t know about you, but I’m impressed.
 Many hospitals today still use activated charcoal for many types of poisoning and overdoses.

 Why use activated charcoal to prevent or treat the stomach bug?

 But how does it work in treating the stomach bug?
 The theory is that activated charcoal adsorbs the bacteria responsible for stomach bugs, helping you both prevent and treat it.
 Some stomach bugs are caused by viruses (though my understanding is that the bacterial types are more common).
 There is less research on whether activated charcoal works for viruses (though it could be worth a try – it may help treat the symptoms if nothing else).
 This is also the working theory for why activated charcoal prevents or treats food poisoning or other sources of bacterial based stomach bugs- it adsorbs the bacteria causing the sickness.
 When traveling, some consume low doses of activated charcoal to help prevent food poisoning.